cosmos/cosmos-sdk/docs/spec/staking/old/spec.md

  - AdjustmentRewardPool: Adjustment factor used to passively calculate each bonds entitled fees from `Candidate.ProposerRewardPool``

-Each `DelegatorBond` is individually indexed within the store by delegator address and candidate pubkey.
+Each `Delegation` is individually indexed within the store by delegator address and candidate pubkey.

  - key: Delegator and Candidate-Pubkey
- - value: DelegatorBond
+ - value: Delegation

 ### Delegating